TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UsingFal/Frontend/Index.rst

 Get File Properties
 ~~~~~~~~~~~~~~~~~~~

-If you have a File Reference and want to get its Properties like Metadata, you have to access "originalResource" first.
+If you have a file reference and want to get its properties like Metadata, you have to access "originalResource" first.
 Example:

 .. code-block:: html